 This rocket soldier’s greatest strength lies in her ability to hover high above the battlefield, raining a constant barrage of rockets on the enemy.
 Pharah is one of the hardest-hitting heroes in the game, but even with the splash damage from her rockets, landing a hit isn’t guaranteed.

-And keep in mind that floating over everyone’s heads makes you a big target for hitscan heroes like McCree and Solider: 76.
+She’s particularly devastating when paired with a damage-boosting Mercy.
+But keep in mind that floating over everyone’s heads makes you a big target for hitscan heroes like Ash, McCree, and Solider: 76.

 Difficulty: Easy.
-Phrarah dominates when her enemies can’t aim well, and has no complicated abilities to master.
+Pharah dominates when her enemies can’t aim well, and has no complicated abilities to master.

 Play if: You want to do a lot of damage from the skies.

 Reaper’s coolness factor draws in many beginners.
-His twin Hellfire shotguns do a ton of damage if you can get in close.
+His twin Hellfire shotguns do a ton of damage, but you have to get in close.
 Stealthy movement, aided by a teleport ability, is required to use him effectively as a flanker.

 If you can spring from the shadows and unleash a volley of shots, not much will survive; Reaper is great for shredding tanks.
-You’ll also profit from the destruction, as Reaper absorbs 30% of damage given as health.
+You’ll also profit from the destruction, as Reaper absorbs some of the damage he gives as health.